bobey/StorjMap/README.md

 It would be nice to display nodes data on click or have a global panel with network statistics.
 If you are motivated, all the data needed should be already there, ready to be used!
 Feel free to fork and enhance :-)

+A few ideas:

+- Use Redis or some key/value store to cache nodes data
+- Retrieve marker clusters on map zoom events to improve display perfs
+- Add a panel with global network stats
+- Display node informations on click
+- ...